texfaq/texfaq.github.io/FAQ-dvi.md

 # What is a DVI file?

-'DVI' is supposed to be an acronym for DeVice-Independent, meaning that the file may be processed for printing or viewing on most kinds of typographic output device or display.
+''DVI'' is supposed to be an acronym for DeVice-Independent, meaning that the file may be processed for printing or viewing on most kinds of typographic output device or display.